-Complete scapula retraction (pinching your shoulder blades together) is practically impossible to maintain during a heavy deadlift attempt.
-Why?
-Because scapular retraction relies on small muscle groups such as the rhomboids and traps and is unnatural when a heavy weight is hanging off of your hands.
+Complete scapula retraction (pinching your shoulder blades together) is practically impossible to during a heavy deadlift.
+The rhomboids and the mid-traps will never be strong enough to maintain the position.
+Besides, it is unnatural to have your shoulders retracted when a heavy weight is hanging off of your hands.
 It’s like trying to deadlift with your wrists curled (false grip).

-In addition, trying to artificially and forcefully keep your scapulae retracted is not a natural position for your shoulders.
-One of the best ways to cause shoulder impingement is to keep your shoulder blades back during pulling exercises such as rows or pull-ups the whole time.
+Keeping your scapulae retracted artificially and forcefully is not a natural position for your shoulders.
+One of the best ways to cause shoulder impingement is to keep your shoulder blades back during pulling exercises all the time.
 You have to let the shoulders roll or respectively elevate at the bottom of each repetition in order to avoid impingement.
-That does not mean that retraction is not needed during rows and pull-ups, but it should not be kept throughout the whole movement and set.
-At the bottom the scapulae should be allowed to protract naturally.
+Retraction during back exercises like pull-ups and rows is required but not throughout the whole movement.
+At the bottom, the scapulae should be allowed to protract naturally.

-One of the main reasons people wrongfully recommend scapular retraction during deadlifts is that it is supposed to promote proper back position as well.
+One of the main reasons why people wrongfully recommend scapular retraction during deadlifts is that it allegedly promotes a good back position.
 However, that’s not really the case.
-You can retract your scapulae, even when your back is rounded to extreme degrees, and this coaching cue is ineffective for maintaining proper spinal alignment during deadlifts.
+You can retract your scapulae, even when your back is rounded to extreme degrees.
+This coaching cue is ineffective for maintaining a proper spinal alignment during deadlifts.
 You can try it for yourself – assume a “Quasimodo posture” and pull the shoulders back.
 It’s possible.

-The most important cue for maintain good posture is to push your chest out.
-For most people this will arch the whole back at the right places.
-If you are trying to actively to push your chest out, you cannot have poor posture by default.
+The most important cue for maintaining a good posture is to push your chest out.
+For most people, this will arch the whole back at the right places.

-It’s quite simple: place your hand 10 inches in front of your chest and try to reach it with your sternum.
+Place your hand 10 inches in front of your chest and try to reach it with your sternum.
 That’s what “pushing your chest out” really means.
-You will notice that your posture will improve right away.
+You will feel your posture improve right away.

-– scapular retraction during deadlifts is potentially dangerous and limits the weight you can lift;
+– scapular retraction during deadlifts is potentially dangerous and limits the weight that you can lift

-– try to actively push your chest out during deadlifts in order to maintain proper back alignment;
+– try to actively push your chest out during deadlifts in order to maintain a proper back alignment